awsdocs/aws-app-mesh-user-guide/doc_source/sharing.md

 ## Related services<a name="sharing-related"></a>

-mesh sharing integrates with AWS Resource Access Manager \(AWS RAM\)\.
+Mesh sharing integrates with AWS Resource Access Manager \(AWS RAM\)\.
 AWS RAM is a service that enables you to share your AWS resources with any AWS account or through AWS Organizations\.
 With AWS RAM, you share resources that you own by creating a *resource share*\.
 A resource share specifies the resources to share, and the consumers with whom to share them\.
 Consumers can be individual AWS accounts, or organizational units or an entire organization in AWS Organizations\.

 For more information about AWS RAM, see the *[AWS RAM User Guide](https://docs.aws.amazon.com/ram/latest/userguide/)*\.